ShipengHu-777/Interactive-conversation-workload/README.md

 GPU: NVIDIA A800 80GB GPU

-Host memory: 200GB

-CPU: Intel Xeon Platinum 8358 CPU

-Linux version: Ubuntu 22.04.5

 PCIe version: PCIe 4.0

 # Demonstrating key observations in the paper
-We provide python scripts to analyze our workload and reproduce the key observations in our paper.
+We provide python scripts to analyze our workload.
 To run these scripts, put these scripts into the folder of "total_workload".

 ### Observation 1